Chief Minister of Kerala

-The chief minister of Kerala is the chief executive of the Indian state of Kerala.
-De facto executive authority rests with the chief minister.
-Following elections to the Kerala Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the chief minister, whose council of ministers are collectively responsible to the assembly.
+The Chief Minister of Kerala is the head of government of the Indian state of Kerala.
+As per the Constitution of India, the state's governor is the state's de jure head, and the de facto executive authority rests with the chief minister.
+Following elections to the Kerala Legislative Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
+The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Usually, the chief minister also serves as leader of the house in the legislative assembly.

-Following India's independence from the British Raj in 1947, the states' monarchs of Travancore (തിരുവിതാംകൂർ - Thiruvithāmkōr) and Cochin (കൊച്ചി - Kochi) instituted a measure of representative government, headed by a prime minister and his council of ministers.
-On 1 July 1949 Travancore and Cochin were merged to form Travancore-Cochin state.
-The Malabar District (മലബാർ - Malabār) and Kasaragod (കാസർഗോഡ് - Kāsargodə) region of South Canara, which together constitute more than half of present state of Kerala, had their representatives in the Madras Legislative Assembly.
+Following India's independence from the British Raj in 1947, the states' monarchs of Travancore (Thiruvithāmkōr) and Cochin (Kochi) instituted a measure of representative government, headed by a prime minister and his council of ministers.
+On 1 July 1949, Travancore and Cochin were merged to form Travancore-Cochin state.
+The Malabar and Kasaragod region of South Canara, which together constitute more than half of present state of Kerala, had their representatives in the Madras Legislative Assembly.
+On 1 November 1956, the States Reorganisation Act redrew India's map along linguistic lines, and the present-day state of Kerala was born, consisting of Malayalam-speaking regions, by merging the Malabar, and Kasaragod districts with Travancore-Cochin.